jpastuszek/varnishslog/README.md

 Compatibility
 ----

-`varnishlog` v0.4.x and earlier was tested with Varnish v4.1.3.
+`varnishslog` v0.4.x and earlier was tested with Varnish v4.1.3.

-`varnishlog` v0.5.x was tested with Varnish v5.2.1.
+`varnishslog` v0.5.x was tested with Varnish v5.2.1.

+`varnishslog` v0.6.x was tested with Varnish v6.2.1.
+Note that Varnish v6.1.0 has a VSL compatibility bug and `varnishslog` will not work correctly with this particular version of Varnish.
+Also note that logging of cache object response is disabled by default in Varnish going forward.
+To bring back "cached_object"."response" data add `-p vsl_mask=+ObjProtocol,+ObjStatus,+ObjReason,+ObjHeader` to `varnishd` parameters.

-`varnishlog` will NOT work with Varnish v3 as there are significant differences in the VSL comparing to v4.
+`varnishslog` will NOT work with Varnish v3 as there are significant differences in the VSL comparing to v4.
 I have no plans to support v3 as it is now discontinued.

 Usage
 -----